 6 tips for preventing injury as you return to the gym

-Heading back to the gym this weekend?
+Heading back to the gym?
 Read our top tips for avoiding injury as you return to the gym after lockdown.

-When the gyms closed back in March due to the coronavirus outbreak, many of us resorted to online exercise classes in our living rooms or dug out our dusty running trainers to hit the pavement and clock a few miles, while others saw the gym closure as an opportunity to take a well-earned rest.
-Whichever way, you decided to spend lockdown as we approach the 25th of July, some of you may be keen to get back to your pre-coronavirus workouts in the gym.
+When the gyms closed back in 2020due to the coronavirus outbreak, many of us resorted to online exercise classes in our living rooms or dug out our dusty running trainers to hit the pavement and clock a few miles, while others saw the gym closure as an opportunity to take a well-earned rest.
+Whichever way, you decided to spend lockdown as we approach the 12th of April, some of you may be keen to get back to your pre-coronavirus workouts in the gym.

 Yet if you choose to go back to the gym, your workouts may look a little different and you may be required to reserve a time slot, train outdoors and wipe down equipment before and after you use it.
 You may also be thinking about how this extended time away from the gym has affected your fitness, and what you should do to avoid injury when you do resume training.